Find Family Fun in Western Sonoma County

 Choose from ocean kayaking on the coast, kayaking/canoeing along the Russian and Gualala rivers, or standing paddle boards.

-Sonoma County’s breezy coast provides some of the best kite-flying around.
-The all-around favorite destination is the wide, open beach facing Bodega Bay at Doran Regional Park where the absence of tall trees and power lines doesn’t get in the way of kite action.
+Sonoma County's breezy coast provides some of the best kite-flying around.
+The all-around favorite destination is the wide, open beach facing Bodega Bay at Doran Regional Park where there are no tall trees and power lines to get in the way of the kite action.